carolina-ar-vr/intro-to-bezi/README.md

 3. Change the cube to the following measurements:
   * Scale – X = 0.12, Y = 0.14, Z = 1.71
   * Box - W = 1.44m, H = 0.68m, D = 0.44m
-4. Now your cube should appear to be the size of a iano key
+4. Now your cube should appear to be the size of a piano key
 5. Place the rescaled cube (i.e. now a rectangular prism) in front of the user (i.e. XR Rig camera):
   *  Position – X = 0m, Y = 1m, Z = -0.25m
 5. Rename the 'Box' to **Key**